ELynx/screeps-world/README.md

 Tasked default movement options.
 Claim has swamp cheap.
 Auto.

-Flag to turn verbose naming on and off.

 Border control for creep movement in tasked.
 Tie-in with default options?

+Flag to turn verbose naming on and off.

+Spawn intent uber-wrapper:

+* Delayed call to spawn

-Spawn intent uber-wrapper with delayed call to spawn.
-Store all intended parameters for examination and modification.
+* Store all intended parameters for examination and modification.

+* Replace renew with recycle when spawn is called.

+* Cancel without energy loss.